-Deputies suspend search for Mississippi inmate after reported sighting near Point Coupee
+Deputies searching for escaped prisoner near Lottie, Maringouin

 On Saturday, law enforcement spotted Young, who led deputies on a chase that ended in a wreck.
 Deputies searched for hours near Lottie but stopped around 2 a.m.
 Sunday.

 Around 1:30 p.m.
 Sunday, deputies blocked off Valverda Road in Maringouin near the Pointe Coupee and Iberville parish line.
+Deputies got a call from a resident who said they saw an unknown black male run out of the back door of a vacant home nearby.
 After nearly three hours of searching, Young was not found.

-As of 6:35 PM, the Pointe Coupee Sheriff's Office says they suspended the search.

 Anyone with information about Young's whereabouts should call 911.